 Witnesses deposed 5th March 1638

-He is buried near Worden Hall, Route 6A, East Dennis, in the Worden Family Cemetery (previously Homer Cemetery).
+Peter is buried near Worden Hall, Route 6A, East Dennis, in the Worden Family Cemetery (previously Homer Cemetery) but without a surviving stone.
 Peter’s son and daughter-in-law likely buried there as well.
 Worden Hall was a social center for the village in the 1800s, named after the Worden’s who first owned the land on which it sits.
 It is now privately owned.
+Worden is no longer a surname seen in Dennis [Nancy Thacher Reid]

-There is a slate marker with bronze plaque that is a memorial to Peter, his son and daughter-in-law.
+There is a slate marker with bronze plaque that is a memorial to Peter, his son and daughter-in-law that was erected by descendants.
 Partial inscription: Peter Worden 1569-1639.

 Sources: